ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-chain-of-thought-annotation.md

-In this blog post, I want to explore how this approach translates to more complex annotation tasks such as **argument mining**, where task definitions may vary ([Jakobsen, et al., 2022](#jakobsen2022sensitivity)).
-I'll be working on a portion of the [UKP Sentential Argument Mining Corpus](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2345) ([Stab, et al., 2018](#stab2018ukp)), where sentences are categorized either as a supporting argument, an attacking argument, or not an argument with respect to a given topic.
+In this blog post, I want to explore how this approach translates to more complex annotation tasks such as **argument mining**, where task definitions may vary from paper to paper ([Jakobsen, et al., 2022](#jakobsen2022sensitivity)).
+I'll be working on a portion of the [UKP Sentential Argument Mining Corpus](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2345) ([Stab, et al., 2018](#stab2018ukp)), where sentences are categorized either as a supporting argument, an attacking argument, or a non-argument with respect to a given topic.
 I want to investigate three questions:

 - **Can zero-shot annotations be reliable?** Here, I'd like to benchmark zero-shot